Cannabutter is a basic item in a marijuana chef’s kitchen.

 The water soak part can get the flavor of your budder down from super-herbally all the way down to UN-detectable and downright smooth!

-Thank you, Cheif Chef, for helping all of us make better marijuana butter!
+Thank you for helping all of us make potent, tasty marijuana cannabutter!